(0 | 0 Reviews)

 Tips & Secrets

-• Using ajwain (carom seeds) in the tempering is mandatory for achieving the most professional-grade authentic flavor and aiding digestion.
+• Using ajwain (carom seeds) in the tempering is mandatory for achieving the most authentic flavor and aiding digestion.

-• Ensuring the gourd is cooked in its own steam without extra water provides the absolute secret to achieving superior professional-grade concentrated flavor.
+• Ensuring the gourd is cooked in its own steam without extra water provides the absolute secret to achieving superior concentrated flavor.

 Nutritional Information(Per 1 portion (200g))